ThePyProgrammer/book-site/content/docs/feynman/Virtual Particles.md

 The Heisenberg Uncertainty Principle states that the more precisely the time of a particle is determined, the less precisely the energy can be determined.
-It is given by: $dEdt >= \frac{h}{4 \pi}$.
+It is given by: $dE \cdot dt \geq \frac{h}{4 \pi}$.